linpengcheng/PurefunctionPipelineDataflow/README.md

 Computer hardware is also a factory that produces data, so it can also apply the "warehouse/workshop model", The model uses memory as the core, not the CPU.
-Finally, we can naturally support heterogeneous computing, and achieve the grand unification of all IT fields such as hardware, software, Internet, and Internet of Things.
+Finally, We can naturally support heterogeneous parallel computing, and the manufacturing industry system is good at mass production. and achieve the grand unification of all IT fields such as hardware, software, Internet, and Internet of Things.